Electrical Engineering (EE)

 3220.
 Signals And Systems.
 3. Discrete and continuous-time signals and systems.
 Topics include linear time-invariant systems; convolution; difference equations; FIR and IIR systems; sampling, aliasing, reconstruction, and quantization.
 Frequency domain concepts include discrete and continuous Fourier transforms, Z-transforms, system frequency response, Laplace transform properties, and applications of digital filters and DFT analysis.
 Prerequisite: EE 2220.

 3310.
 Electronics I. 4.
 Physical characteristics and models of semiconductor devices with application to electronic circuit design.
 Diode circuits, single transistor amplifiers, biasing, and load lines.
 Laboratory.
-Prerequisites: EE 2220, PHYS 1220 or PHYS 1320.
+Prerequisite: EE 2220, PHYS 1220 or PHYS 1320.
 (Offered both semesters)

 3330.
 Electronics II.
 4. Current sources, differential and multistage amplifiers; circuits with ideal and non-ideal operational amplifiers; low and high band frequency response, feedback, stability, gain and phase margin of amplifiers; output stages, class A and push-pull; monolithic operational amplifier; oscillators; transistors as switches and introduction to digital electronic circuits.
 Laboratory.
 Prerequisite: EE 3310.
 (Offered both semesters)